0awful/literate-dodge-the-creeps-rust/src/rust/literate/using-player-in-the-editor.md

 At this time you should open your godot editor if it isn't already.
 If it is already open you may need to restart it.
 There is a handy shortcut `Project` > `Reload Current Project`

 When things are set up correctly you'll know because the `Player` node will now exist within the possible nodes you can create.
-Clicking `+` or `+ other node` will open the modal.
+Clicking `+`, `+ other node`, or the 'add node hotkey' will open the modal.
 Type player and if you find it you've got it working.
+If you don't find it refer to the [hello world tutorial](https://godot-rust.github.io/book/intro/hello-world.html)

 # Adding the children